robinmoon2/AI_Application_HY/README.md

 To compare the two engines, we created a python script that makes the two engines play against each other.
 The script is available in the [Chess Engine](Chess_Project/Chess%20Engine) folder.
 It results that running locally with the *"t3-512x15x16h-distill-swa-2767500"* neural network provided by LCZero on its [website](https://lczero.org/play/networks/bestnets/), Stockfish wins almost every time.
+For our models, we will use Stockfish as it is more efficient and easier to run on mid-range computers.

 ## 📈 Data Analysis